Banque Industrielle de Chine: Restructuring and controversy

-In early 1922, the French parliament enacted legislation to use France's residual share of the Boxer Indemnity to reimburse the BIC's Chinese claimants; after tortuous negotiations, an agreement to that effect was reached with the Chinese government in April 1925.
-The BIC's former activity was entrusted in October 1922 to an ad hoc asset management company, the Société française de gérance de la Banque industrielle de Chine, which in 1925 became the Franco-Chinese Bank.
-The former BIC continued to exist as a legal entity, still chaired by Georges Maspero until the late 1930s, even though it was managed by the Franco-Chinese bank; it was eventually wound up in 1950.
+In early 1922, the French parliament enacted legislation to use France's residual share of the Boxer Indemnity to reimburse the BIC's Chinese claimants; and an agreement to that effect was reached with the Chinese government in April 1925.
+The BIC's former activity was entrusted in October 1922 to an ad hoc asset management company, the Société française de gérance de la Banque industrielle de Chine, which in 1925 became the Franco-Chinese Bank and the first President who was chosen by the Chinese and the French was André Berthelot.
+Nevertheless, the former BIC continued to exist as a legal entity, still chaired by Georges Maspero until the late 1930s, even though it was managed by the Franco-Chinese bank headed by André Berthelot; it was eventually wound up in 1950.

 Banknotes

 Like other foreign banks in China at the time, the Banque Industrielle de Chine issued paper currency in the concessions where it had established branch offices.